MabelOlivia/Devops-Cloud-Engineering/Continuous-Integration-with-Jenkins-Ansible-Artifactory-SonarQube-PHP/Project_Continuous-Integration.md

+### Configuring SonarQube: An Open-Source Platform for Continuous Code Quality Inspection

-### We need to configure SonarQube - An open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.
+SonarQube, developed by SonarSource, is a powerful tool for continuously reviewing code quality through static code analysis to identify bugs, code smells, and security vulnerabilities.

-# SonarQube Installation
+#### SonarQube Installation

-## Install SonarQube on Ubuntu 20.04 With PostgreSQL as Backend Database
+##### Setting Up SonarQube on Ubuntu 20.04 with PostgreSQL

-Here is a manual approach to installation.
-Ensure that you can to automate the same with Ansible.

-Below is a step by step guide how to install SonarQube 7.9.3 version.
-It has a strong prerequisite to have Java installed since the tool is Java-based.
-MySQL support for SonarQube is deprecated, therefore we will be using PostgreSQL.

-We will make some Linux Kernel configuration changes to ensure optimal performance of the tool - we will increase `vm.max_map_count`, file discriptor and ulimit.
+Follow this manual installation guide for SonarQube 7.9.3, which requires Java and uses PostgreSQL as MySQL support is deprecated.
+We will also configure Linux kernel settings to optimize performance.

-- __Tune Linux Kernel__
+- **Tune Linux Kernel**

-This can be achieved by making session changes which does not persist beyond the current session terminal.
+Temporary session changes can be made with:

 ```bash
 sudo sysctl -w vm.max_map_count=262144